 The HVAC (heating, ventilation, and air conditioning) system used in your business is one of the largest components of your power use — possibly the largest.
-The U.S. Department of Energy estimates that around 30% of energy is wasted in a commercial building.
-You can get a new boiler or just follow these tips to save money.
+The U.S. Department of Energy estimates that around 30% of energy is wasted in commercial buildings.
+You can get a new boiler or follow these tips to save money.

 Seal Heating and Cooling Ducts

 Air ducts that are properly sealed will prevent unnecessary air leaks.
 Ducts can be sealed with foil tape or duct sealant, but you might need an HVAC technician to access some parts of your ductwork.
 Removing any leaks will allow conditioned air to be properly directed through the ducts, and the energy used by the HVAC system to keep the building cool or warm will not be wasted.

 Dirty filters reduce airflow and lead to poor air quality and an overworked HVAC unit.
 Employees may also breathe contaminants and allergens due to a dirty filter.
 Filters should be checked quarterly and changed monthly whenever possible.
 They should never go more than three months before replacement.

 Educate employees about your efforts to improve energy efficiency in the business at BusinessComparison.
 Simple actions can make a difference, such as using double blinds to reduce sunlight, adjusting the thermostat when the building is empty, and closing outside doors while the HVAC system is on.
 When everyone works together to reduce energy waste, costs will go down.

 Image via Flickr by raketentim